salsita/node-pg-migrate/docs/transpiling.md

 # Transpiling Babel or Typescript

 You can use babel or typescript for transpiling migration files.
+You have e.g. these options:

+### Use global configuration

+1. Update `scripts` section in your `package.json` to contain `'migrate': 'babel-node node_modules/node-pg-migrate/bin/node-pg-migrate'`

+### Use custom configuration

 It requires a little setup to use:

 1. Update `scripts` section in your `package.json` to contain `'migrate': 'node migrate.js'`
 1. Create `migrate.js` file with contents: